 The Grammy-nominated, Irish born singer Maura O'Connell hand picks the songs she wants to sing.
-"No
+"No one has ever told me what to sing," emphasized the chanteuse in a recent interview.

 The musical panoply that is her 30-year body of work as a solo vocalist includes songs by a wide variety of songwriters, and encompasses multiple styles -- including but not limited to acoustic pop, contemporary folk and traditional Irish.
 She will cut a broad swath across this repertoire when she performs as DNACA's first artist of the season at 7:30 p.m. on Tuesday (Nov.
 19) in Crescent Elk Auditorium.